+ ST. BENEDICT SECONDARY SCHOOL CAMPUS MINISTRY +

 St. Ben’s Campus Ministry makes a monthly Wednesday morning trip to a south-side food pantry, where students partner with local volunteers from St. Columbanus Church to set up a food line and distribute weekly groceries to clients.

 We have also started a partnership with Habitat for Humanity via the Pope Francis Home Challenge, raising money and spending volunteer hours building a new home off 119th St. in Pullman.
 Other partnerships for student service include St. Benedict Parish outreach, Feed My Starving Children, The Port Ministries, Franciscan Outreach, and Catholic Charities North Center Senior Center, Chicagoland Methodist Senior Services, Warren Park Health & Living Center, Misericordia, and more.

 Service is a central part of our senior theology course, Social Justice & Vocations.
 Our class includes curricular service outings and service-learning reflection.
 Visit our class blog to read students' reflections and watch this video montage (also embedded below) of our inaugural SoJuVo cohort representing St. Ben's in the community.

 Mr. Masterton graduated from the University of Notre Dame cum laude with a BA in Honors Theology in 2011 and from Catholic Theological Union with an MA in Theology-Biblical Ministry in 2016.
 He has also worked as a volunteer lay minister in Ireland and for four years as a Campus Minister, theology teacher, and coach at Catholic high schools.
-He is married to his wife, Katherine, and also enjoys writing, running, and cheering on Chicago sports.
+He is married to his wife, Katherine, and father to one daughter, Lucy, and also enjoys writing, running, and cheering on Chicago sports.